1 Introduction

 Marathon was the son of Epopeus, son of Aloeus, son of Sisyphus, son of Aeolus, brother of Xuthus, father of Ion.

-Marathon had two sons, Sicyon and Corinthus.
-[31]
+Marathon and the daughter of Erechtheus had two sons, Sicyon and Corinthus.
+[33]

 4.6 Successors of Corinthus